Search This Blog

 Apollo 10 was under-fueled on purpose, just in case the astronauts Thomas P. Stafford and Eugene A. Cernan got any cowboy ideas on trying to land on the moon.
 Craig Nelson wrote in his book Rocket Men that NASA was concerned they would attempt an unplanned landing, writing they said "Don't give those guys an opportunity to land, 'cause they might!"

-Kennedy's goal was accomplished on the Apollo 11 mission when astronauts Neil Armstrong and Edwin “Buzz” Aldrin landed their Lunar Module on July 20, 1969, and walked on the lunar surface.
+Kennedy's goal was accomplished on the Apollo 11 mission when astronauts Neil Armstrong and Edwin “Buzz” Aldrin landed their Lunar Module on July 20, 1969, and walked on the lunar surface the following day.

 Robert Goddard, the scientist who created the first liquid fueled rocket, which was launched in 1926, was ridiculed for his belief man could reach the moon.
 The New York Times even mocked his understanding of basic physics.
 They later published a correction the day after the launch of Apollo 11.